 A R T I S T I C D I R E C T O R

-Aria Evans is a queer, award winning Toronto-based interdisciplinary artist working in dance; creation, performance and film.
+Aria Evans is an emerging, award winning Toronto-based interdisciplinary artist working in dance; creation, performance and film.
 She draws on her experiences as a woman of mixed race (Afro-Indigenous, settler) as well as her BFA (2012) to capture meaningful social and cultural themes through her interactive art.
-Collaboration is the departure point to the work that she creates.
+Collaboration is the departure point to the work that she creates with her company Political Movement.
 She was co-Artistic Director of hub14 from 2013-2018 and the Toronto, Ontario and Canada Council for the arts have supported Aria’s endeavours as well as Volcano Theatre, Nightswimming Theatre, Jumblies Theatre, Native Earth Performing Arts and b current.

-Aria has sat on Canada Council and Dora Award juries, been an Invited Guest Contributor to the 20th anniversary Canadian Arts Summit, talked on interdisciplinary panels for CADA, TAPA’s INDIEX, DarkNights and On The Move.
+Aria has sat on Canada Council, Metcalf Foundation and Dora Award juries, been an Invited Guest Contributor to the 20th anniversary Canadian Arts Summit, talked on interdisciplinary panels for CADA, TAPA’s INDIEX, DarkNights and On The Move.
 In 2017 she was chosen to participate as one of Culture Days' Youth Arts Ambassadors.
-Aria’s work in dance film has led her to being Kaeja d’Dance’s resident videographer and editor for the past six years.
-Independently, through film, she has collaborated with many of Toronto’s leading dance artists and organizations.
-Aria has done videography and editing for RT Collective, Dreamwalker Dance Company, MOonhORsE Dance Theatre, Julia Sasso Dances, Ryerson University, The Banff Centre, Dance Matters, Ella Cooper Creates, Canadian Dance Assembly and the Pulse Ontario Dance Conference, to name a few.
+Aria’s work in dance film has led her collaborate with many of Toronto’s leading dance artists and organizations.
+Aria has done videography and editing for Kaeja d’Dance, RT Collective, Dreamwalker Dance Company, MOonhORsE Dance Theatre, Julia Sasso Dances, Ryerson University, The Banff Centre, Dance Matters, Ella Cooper Creates, Canadian Dance Assembly and the Pulse Ontario Dance Conference, to name a few.

 Winner: My Entertainment World's Critic's Pick Award for Outstanding Dance Performance (2018)